Billy Bunter: Bunter as a plot driver

-In The Secret Seven series of 1934, the entire plotline is initiated by Bunter's stupidity, which causes a road accident that results in a number of leading characters being hospitalised.
+In the "Secret Seven" series of 1934, the entire plotline is initiated by Bunter's stupidity, which causes a road accident that sends a number of leading characters to the hospital.

 Bunter as a principal character

 During The Magnet era, Billy Bunter is not yet the permanent principal character he would become in the post-war era.
-The style of the stories is to allow each principal character to take a leading role in turn.
-Stronger characters such as Remove Captain Harry Wharton, the hard and rebellious Herbert Vernon-Smith and Fifth form duffer Horace Coker are frequently given leading roles in their own series; and even lesser characters such as American junior Fisher T Fish and aspiring actor William Wibley would occasionally be brought to the fore in their own series.
+Each principal character would take a leading role in turn.
+Stronger characters such as Remove Captain Harry Wharton, the hard and rebellious Herbert Vernon-Smith, and Fifth form duffer Horace Coker are frequently given leading roles in their own series; and even lesser characters such as American junior Fisher T. Fish and aspiring actor William Wibley would occasionally be brought to the fore in their own series.

-In this way, Bunter took his turn with the rest, in a number of stories that placed him as the lead protagonist.
-Some of the more notable examples include:
+Eventually, Bunter took his turn with the rest, in a number of stories that placed him as the lead protagonist.
+Some notable examples include: